tsgates/arch-wiki-markdown/wiki/Awesome.md

 key combinations.
 The small amount of instances where this happens can be changed in the rc.lua file.

-If you do not like to change the awesome standards, you might like to remap a key.
+If you have a Chromebook or do not like to change the Awesome standards, you might like to remap a key.
 For instance the caps lock key is rather useless (for me) adding the following contents to ~/.Xmodmap

     clear lock
     add mod4 = Caps_Lock

-and (re)load the file.
+and run xmodmap ~/.Xmodmap to (re)load the file.
 This will change the caps lock key into the mod4 key and works nicely with the standard awesome settings.
 In addition, if needed, it provides the mod4 key to other X-programs as well.

-Not confirmed, but if recent updates of xorg related packages break mentioned remapping the second line can be replaced by (tested on a DasKeyboard with no left Super key):
+Recent updates of xorg related packages break mentioned remapping the second line can be replaced by (tested on a DasKeyboard and IBM Model M and xorg-server 1.14.5-2):

     keysym Caps_Lock = Super_L Caps_Lock